Save up to 25%… Shop Our Birthday Sale Now!

 The turkey tail mushrooms shown here are grown at the Real Mushrooms organic farm.

-Real Mushrooms has a line of mushroom supplements extracted from the actual mushroom.
+Real Mushrooms has a line of mushroom supplements extracted from the actual mushroom (fruiting body).
 This ensures that you get all the unique benefits of functional fungi without the starch found in supplements made from the fungal mycelium grown on grain.

 As with all our mushroom supplements, our turkey tail extracts are organic, vegan, gluten-free, and non-GMO.
 They’re also available in powder and capsule form.

-Order our turkey tail extracts and help your body boost its immune function.
+Order our turkey tail extracts to help your body boost its immune function.

 More Articles About Turkey Tail & Its Benefits